-One way to create a sauna at home is by buying a container.
+One way to create a sauna at home is by buying a cargo unit.
 Shipping containers are easily accessible and can be converted to include all the elements of a fully-functional sauna.
-Take a look at our guide below to create your own sauna at home using a shipping container.

-The Unconventional Use Of A Shipping Container For A Sauna
+The Unconventional Use Of A Intermodal For A Sauna

-Some may argue that using a storage container is an unconventional way to create a sauna at home, but using a container unit means that your sauna is completely self-contained in a portable box.
+Some may argue that using a storage box is an unconventional way to create a sauna at home, but using a unit means that your sauna is completely self-contained in a portable box.

-One of the advantages of a shipping container sauna is that you have a unit that is self-contained and easily transportable.
-If you move house, for example, you can take your shipping container sauna to your new home by loading it on a flatbed truck and driving to a new location, rather than having to leave an expensive brick sauna behind for the next homeowners to enjoy!
+One of the advantages of this kind of sauna is that you have a unit that is self-contained and easily transportable.
+If you move house, for example, you can take your portable sauna to your new home by loading it on a flatbed truck and driving to a new location, rather than having to leave an expensive brick sauna behind for the next homeowners to enjoy!

-Converting a shipping container into a sauna may feel like a difficult task, but with careful planning and guidance from a specialist container conversion company you can easily transform a unit into a functional steam room.
+Converting a unit into a sauna may feel like a difficult task, but with careful planning and guidance from a specialist conversion company you can easily transform them into a functional steam room.

-You can even transform the outside of the container to make it more aesthetically pleasing.
-Giving your container a new coat of paint not only adds additional protection to the steel, but there is also a vast range of colours available so you can choose a colour to blend in with the surroundings.
+You can even transform the outside to make it more aesthetically pleasing.
+Giving it a new coat of paint not only adds additional protection to the steel, but there is also a vast range of colours available so you can choose a colour to blend in with the surroundings.
 Alternatively you can use timber cladding for a more rustic look that matches the interior of the sauna.